casalazara/Data-Science-Aplicado/README.md

 # Data Science Aplicado
- Repository for the laboratories of the subjet Data Science Aplicado
+ Repository for the laboratories of the subject Data Science Aplicado